Quickstart: Create and deploy a Copilot Studio copilot

 Once you're fine with the content authored in your copilot, you can publish your copilot to a website.

-2. Select Publish to activate your copilot.
+2. At the top of the page, select Publish, and then select Publish again in the Publish this copilot confirmation message.
 If the publish is successful, you see a green banner on the top of the page.

 The webpage demonstrates what your copilot looks like to an end-user who comes to your webpage.
 The copilot canvas is at the bottom.
 You can interact with it by typing into the window or by selecting a starter phrase from the provided options.